ASCOMInitiative/AlpycaDevice/docs/source/roadmap.rst

     to make sure that the move request completed successfully.

-Example of DriverException with Verbose and Concise Exceptions
+Example of DriverException with Normal and Verbose Exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To see the exception handling in action, look at the
+To see the exception handling in action, look at the ``MoveAbsolute()`` method in
-:py:meth:`rotatordevice.RotatorDevice.MoveAbsolute` method in the simulated
-rotator logic where it checks to see if it's being asked to move while it's
+the simulated rotator logic ``rotatordevice.py`` where it checks to see if it's
-already moving:
+being asked to move while it's already moving:

 .. code-block:: python
     :emphasize-lines: 3